Written by Evi Idoghor

-If you are a person who attended boarding school in Nigeria, in the 90s (or earlier), you can confirm that physical and verbal abuse were at their peak during those times.
-Students in the senior classes often oppressed the students in junior classes by perpetuating fear, punishment, and hard labor which all culminated in abuse.
+If you attended a boarding school in Nigeria in the 1990s (or earlier), you can attest to the fact that physical and verbal abuse were out of control during those years.
+Senior students frequently oppressed junior students by instilling fear, punishment, and hard labor, all of which culminated in abuse.

-Senior students harassed junior students at will.
-There was no one to rescue you if you fell into their trap, except you had connections in the senior class.
-Whips, canes, hangers, and the palms of their hands, were their weapons of choice.
-I was one of those who suffered such plight in the hands of those who were in senior secondary school—SS2 or SS3, which will be equivalent to the junior and senior year of high schools in the United States.
+Junior students were harassed at will by senior students.
+If you fell into their trap, there was no one to save you unless you had connections in the senior class.
+Their preferred weapons were whips, canes, hangers, and the palms of their hands.
+I was one of those who suffered at the hands of those in senior secondary school—SS2 or SS3, which are equivalent to junior and senior years of high school in the United States.

-The senior students expected the junior students to make their beds, clean their rooms, fetch their water, run errands for them, and also be their punching bags whenever they fell short of the expectations they placed on them.
-Children who were sent to school by their parents to study ended up being abused for just being children.
-God forbid if you complained, then you were termed weak or feeble, as such was often seen as part of secondary-school-life.
-So many chested it.
+The senior students expected the junior students to make their beds, clean their rooms, fetch their water, run errands for them, and serve as punching bags when they fell short of their expectations.
+Children who were sent to school by their parents to study were abused simply for being children.
+If you complained, you were labeled as weak or feeble, as this was often seen as a part of secondary school life.
+So, many people chested it.

-I was only 11-years-old, when a senior student beat me to a pulp with a rubber hanger, for playing outside with the boys in my class.
-To be honest, I am not-so-sure that I have forgiven her or the system which allowed abuse masqueraded as discipline to go unpunished.
+When I was 11 years old, a senior student beat me with a rubber hanger for playing outside with the boys in my class.
+To be honest, I'm not certain I've forgiven her or the system that allowed abuse disguised as discipline to go unpunished.

-Matter-of-fact, cruel activities continued in most secondary schools all across Nigeria, with students exchanging horror stories at the time, as if it were something that was quite normal, but it was far-flung any sense of normalcy.
-The junior students endured until they got into the senior class, and it was payback time.
-What was done to them, they did to others—the oppressed became the oppressors.
+In fact, cruel activities continued in most secondary schools across Nigeria, with students exchanging horror stories at the time, as if it were something quite normal, but any sense of normalcy was far-flung.
+The junior students persevered until they reached the senior class, at which point it was time for retaliation.
+What had been done to them, they had to do to others—the oppressed had become the oppressors.

-As soon as they get into power, they are quick to break traffic laws; driving against traffic, driving people off the roads with their obnoxious sirens, and wreaking all kinds of havoc.
-Then, in the spirit of reciprocity, you hear such remarks amongst the general public saying—I can't wait to get into power to have the carte blanche to do same.
+They are quick to break traffic laws as soon as they gain power, driving against traffic, driving people off the roads with their obnoxious sirens, and wreaking all kinds of havoc.
+Then, in the spirit of reciprocity, you hear people say things like, "I can't wait to get into power so I can do the same thing."

-Hence, the cycle continues; the beggar who becomes rich by chance mocks other beggars.
-The bullied who once cried to their mom for being constantly singled-out becomes a bully.
-The abused, who suffered in silence for years on end becomes the abuser.
-And as such, the oppressed becomes the oppressor, leaving society to wreathe out of control.
+As a result, the cycle continues, with the beggar who becomes wealthy by chance mocking other beggars.
+The bullied who once cried to their mother about being singled out becomes a bully.
+The abused becomes the abuser after years of suffering in silence.
+As such, the oppressed becomes the oppressor, and society wreathes out of control.

 What do you think about this article?
 Leave your comments below.
 Also, remember to like, share, click the subscribe button at the top to subscribe, and never miss an update on Let’s Talk Nation Blog.

-Don’t stop here: click this link and explore all our social issues segment has to offer.
+Don’t stop here: click this link and explore all our Culture segment has to offer.